 The burgeoning Hawke's Bay restaurant scene ensures there are plentiful choices for delicious food in relaxed surroundings.
-Bistronomy, one of the best restaurants in Napier, offers a six-course degustation with small-but-perfectly-formed dishes that display the chef's creative talent.
-Other highly-reviewed possibilities include Mister D and Hunger Monger.
+Central Fire Station, one of the best restaurants in Napier, boasts two-hats and has a stellar reputation for elevating fresh local produce and a 100% local wine list.
+Other highly-reviewed possibilities include Mister D and Pacifica.

 If you love enjoying wine and food in amazing locations, the twice-yearly F.A.W.C!
 Food and Wine Classic, held in June and November, celebrates Hawke's Bay's culinary credentials with 60+ unique dining experiences.
 More about food and wine in Hawke's Bay.

 Aside from that, the area has a peaceful past and is now known for its picturesque nature-sculpted cliffs and large gannet colony.
 The colony has a population of 20,000 in peak times, ensuring there's always an aerial display going on.
-You can view the gannets from September to April by walking 8km along the beach at low tide or hitching a ride on a tractor with Gannet Beach Adventures.
-The journey takes you alongside sculpted cliffs that display fault lines and fossils - a geographer's dream.
+You can view the gannets from September to April by travelling through picturesque farmland with Gannet Overland Safaris.

 For birdies of the golfing kind, Cape Kidnappers has the 17th greatest golf course in the world, according to Golf Digest.
 The par-71 course has stunning, highly-distracting views and its 15th hole is one of the most dramatic golf challenges you'll ever encounter.
-You can stay locally at The Farm, a luxury lodge set on 6,000 acres of lush green fields.
+You can stay locally at The Farm at Cape Kidnappers, a luxury lodge set on 6,000 acres of lush green fields.

 From rubble and ruins, an art deco delight